Snarp/tyranoscript/EXAMPLE_GAME_README.md

 # How do I run the example game?

-To run the example game on your own computer, you need to open a local HTTP server (a webserver) for [`data`](./data), the subdirectory that contains the example game code.
+To run TyranoScript games on your own computer, you need to open a local HTTP server (a webserver) for [`data`](./data), the subdirectory that contains the example game code.

 There are a lot of different ways to do this.
-I've described three common ones below.
+Three common ones are described below.

-## If You're On Windows And Confused:
+## If You're On Windows And Confused

 1. Download a portable HTTP server program like [Mongoose](https://mongoose.ws/desktop-app/) or [TinyWeb](https://www.ritlabs.com/en/products/tinyweb/).